Element Plano testing laboratory opens its doors for a technical EMI seminar, guided facilities tour and live demonstrations on August 8, 2019.

-Our EMC labs can test and certify a number of commercial and electronic devices to meet the regulations of nearly 200 countries around the world, including CE marking, CITB scheme, FCC, ISED and many more regulatory requirements.
+Find out how Elements EMC labs test and certify a wide range of commercial and electronic devices, to meet the regulations of nearly 200 countries around the world.

 Find out more about Element's global platform of laboratories to ensure that you have the facilities, technical expertise and procedures to ensure that your products comply with national and international industry-specific and legislative EMC standards.